dvanmosselbeen/TryHackMe_writeups/empline/README.md

 Nmap done: 1 IP address (1 host up) scanned in 21.32 seconds
 ````

+Not so much running on this server.
+I'm a bit surprised.

 ## Enumerating the web server

+Like there's a web server, of course, let's enumerate that and gather information about it.

 ````commandline
 $ gobuster dir -w /usr/share/dirbuster/wordlists/directory-list-2.3-medium.txt -u $IP_TARGET -t 50